Grand River Dam Authority: History

-Recent developments

 Proposed privatization

 Governor Mary Fallin (R) issued an executive order in July 2013 to establish a 15-member task force that would research the possibility of dismantling GRDA and selling its assets.
 The members chosen by the governor have “experience or interest in energy issues.”
 It would include two members of her “Bold Ideas” task force.

 Governor Fallin announced on August 13, 2013, that she was suspending the task force and its work indefinitely.
 She said that she still supported the mission of the task force, she realized that the timing was bad and that the review could undermine GRDA's efforts to sell revenue bonds.

 Canadian Hills wind farm

 GRDA has a financial interest in a wind turbine "farm" near El Reno, Oklahoma developed by Apex Wind Energy Holdings LLC and Atlantic Power Corp.
 Known as the Canadian Hills wind farm, it will sell power to GRDA, the Oklahoma Municipal Power Authority and Southwestern Electric Power Co., a Louisiana-based unit of American Electric Power.
 The facility initially had 135 turbines and a design output of 300 megawatts of electric power.
 Google, Inc. contracted with GRDA to buy up to 48 megawatts of this power for its data center in Pryor, Oklahoma.